 Construction is a dangerous profession, and construction sites are dangerous places.
 Workers and visitors to a construction site can be hurt or even killed.
 When something goes wrong, it is important for victims to understand their options.

 A Charleston construction accident lawyer at Howell & Christmas, LLC can help victims after an incident on a construction site.
 Whether you work on the site, were visiting or were passing through and got hurt, you need to understand how the law protects you and provides for you.
-Schedule a free personalized evaluation with our attorneys to learn about your options for getting compensation and to get answers to important questions including:
+Schedule a free personalized evaluation with our accident attorneys to learn about your options for getting compensation and to get answers to important questions including:

 - What kinds of construction accidents can give rise to injury claims?